PedroMartelleto/PedroMartelleto/README.md

 ### Hello 👋, my name is Pedro.

 I'm a CS student passionate about building projects with technology and seeing them work in the real world.
-Since I was little, I've loved to code - it feels like a very unique (and flavourful) mix of giving creative space to logic while constructing something meaningful.
+Since I was little, I've loved to code - it feels like a very unique mix of giving creative space to logic while constructing something meaningful.

 My areas of interest span everything from visuals (frontend and computer graphics), to apps (web, iOS), machine learning & data science, as well as lower-level code & algorithms (C, C++).